Quantum Mixing and Benjamini-Schramm Convergence of Hyperbolic Surfaces: Introduction

+From Theorem~\ref{Thm: Quantum ergodicity and quantum weak mixing}, it follows that neither the $2$-torus nor the $2$-sphere is quantum ergodic or quantum mixing, since their geodesic flows are neither ergodic nor weakly mixing.
+However, if one restricts the class of observables to physical-space observables, that is, multiplication operators corresponding to functions, then all flat $2$-tori satisfy Property~\emph{(I)}; see \cite{MR12} for details.
+This illustrates that the choice of observables plays a crucial role.
+On the other hand, it is an interesting question whether Properties \emph{(II)} and \emph{(III)} hold for flat $2$-tori.
+For further discussion, see Appendix \ref{App: Appendix}.

-These phenomena on Riemannian surfaces naturally motivate the search for analogous results in other contexts, such as discrete settings.
-A pseudo-analogue of the above corollary to Theorem~\ref{Thm: Quantum ergodicity and quantum weak mixing} was obtained for certain finite regular graphs by Anantharaman and Le Masson~\cite{AL15}.
-Their result, however, is not a strict analogue, since the high-energy limit is not meaningful for finite graphs, which possess only finitely many eigenvalues.
-Instead, they considered a sequence $(G_n)$ of graphs with increasing size $ n $ and a fixed energy window $ I $, as opposed to a fixed structure with increasing energy as in Shnirelman’s theorem.
-A special case of their result states that, under suitable assumptions, if $(a_n)$ is a sequence of diagonal observables acting on functions on the vertices and if $ (\Delta_{n}) $ is a sequence of graph Laplacians each with eigenvalues $ \{ \lambda_{j}^{( n )} \} $ and eigenfunctions $ \{ \psi_{j}^{( n )} \} $, then
+These phenomena on Riemannian surfaces naturally motivate the search for analogous results in other settings, for example, the discrete setting.
+Anantharaman and Le Masson \cite{AL15} established that, for certain finite graphs, the analogue of Property \emph{(I)} holds.
+Their result, however, is not a strict analogue, since finite graphs have only finitely many eigenvalues.
+Instead, they considered a sequence $(G_n)$ of graphs with increasing size $n$ and a fixed energy window $I$; as the graph grows, the number of eigenvalues in the energy window increases.
+This differs from the quantum ergodicity theorem, in which one considers a fixed structure at increasing energy levels, so that all eigenvalues below a given energy and the corresponding eigenfunctions are considered.

+A special case of the theorem of Anantharaman and Le Masson \cite{AL15} states that if $(a_n)$ is a uniformly bounded sequence of diagonal matrices acting on functions on the vertices of the graph, and if $(\Delta_n)$ is a sequence of graph Laplacians, each with eigenvalues $\{ \lambda_j^{(n)} \}$ and eigenfunctions $\{ \psi_j^{(n)} \}$, then under certain conditions (analogous to Properties \textbf{(BSC)} and \textbf{(EXP)} introduced in Subsection \ref{Ssec: Main theorems}) on the structure of the graphs, we have

+As in the quantum ergodicity theorem, the averages of the expectation values converge to the average of the observable with respect to the uniform distribution.